 You may need support from social services if you have a mental illness or care for someone with a mental illness.
 Social services can give you money to pay for services that you need.
 This money is called ‘direct payments.’
-This section explains who can get direct payments and what you can use them for.
+This page explains who can get direct payments and what you can use them for.
 Your local authority has to follow The Care Act 2014.

 - Your local authority can give you money to pay for the services you need.
 This money is called direct payments.

-- You can get direct payments to pay for your care and support if your local authority assess that you have eligible care needs.
+- You can get direct payments to pay for your care and support if your local authority assess that you have eligible care needs

 - Eligible care needs means that the law says that you need support with certain things.